Interval Detection V2¶

 Note

-If trigger conditions, data gap, and information generation are configured simultaneously, the triggering priority is as follows: data gap > trigger conditions > information event generation.
+When both trigger conditions, data gap, and information generation are configured, the triggering is judged based on the following priority: data gap > trigger conditions > information event generation.

 Other Configurations¶